 Students learn how to reflect upon and refine their work; explore cultural and historical connections; analyze; interpret; theorize and make informed judgments about artwork and the nature of art; relate art to other academic disciplines/subjects; discover opportunities for the integration of art into life and academics; incorporate literacy and presentation skills.
 Students will utilize the resources of books, the Internet, and access information on Art in museums, galleries/studios, and identify art-related careers.
 Recommended art classes to take after Ceramics 1 and 2: Sculpture and Jewelry

-• Grade: 10, 11, 12

-• Prerequisite: Intro 2-D Art and Intro 3-D Art

-Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Grade: 10, 11, 12 - Prerequisite: Intro 2-D Art and Intro 3-D Art - Credits: 1 credit per semester; 2 semesters - Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma - Counts as directed elective or elective for all diplomas

-DIGITAL DESIGN: PHOTOSHOP
+DIGITAL DESIGN I: PHOTOSHOP COURSE #408201